vigorousnorth/MaineCampaignFinance2018/readme.md

 > a
 [1] 4
 ~~~~
-The single = sign reassigns the value of “a” to 4.
-If we wanted to check whether “a” is a specific value we need to use a double equals sign:
+The single = sign reassigns the value of `a` to 4.
+If we wanted to check whether `a` is a specific value we need to use a double equals sign:
 ~~~~
 > a == 4
 [1] TRUE